This is part of the DIY SEO series where we look at search engine optimization you can do without hiring an expert.

 The majority of keywords that will bring you traffic and sales will be niche or long tail keywords.
 You need to find and optimize for long tail keywords.
 The head (general) terms are usually shorter, most of the time from 0 to 26 characters.
-They often consist of one to three words.
+These broad keywords often consist of one to three words.
 For example, “queen bed” could be a head term.
 These queries are high-volume keywords that attract a lot of organic traffic, but not necessarily qualified traffic that converts.
 They are very competitive keywords and cover very broad topics.
 Long tail keywords are longer (26 to 40 characters) and are a more specific version of the main term with a stronger commercial intent.
 For example, “white wood queen bed”.
 These terms get more conversions but attract less traffic.
 These are the keywords we want in keywords strategies.

 How do I add the keywords ?
 DIY SEO Tutorial